British Library website satisfaction survey

 The haggadah is the service book used in Jewish households on Passover Eve to celebrate the Israelites' deliverance from Egyptian enslavement as described in the Book of Exodus.
 The reading of the haggadah, which literally means ‘narration’ or ‘telling’, conforms with the biblical commandment ‘And you shall tell your son in that day, saying: It is because of that which the LORD did for me when I came forth out of Egypt’ (Exodus 13:8).

-Traditionally Jewish families gather together for a special dinner, called a seder.
-During the seder the haggadah is read, providing the structure for the meal, which is divided into 15 parts.
-For example, the fourth part involves the breaking of the unleavened bread, which reminds Jews of the haste with which the Hebrews left Egypt.
+Traditionally Jewish families gather together for a special ritual meal called seder meaning ‘order’.
+During the seder the haggadah is read, providing the structure for the celebration, which is divided into 15 steps.
+For example, the eighth step involves the eating of bitter herbs, a reminder of the bitter life the Hebrew slaves endured in Egypt.

-This Haggadah was made near Barcelona, Catalonia, in approximately 1420.
+This haggadah manuscript was copied and illuminated in Catalonia, north east Spain in approximately 1320 CE.
+The Hebrew text which reads from right to left, was written on vellum pages in a Sephardi square script.
 The Golden Haggadah takes its name from the 56 miniature paintings at the beginning of the book that depict scenes mainly from the Book of Exodus, set against gold-tooled backgrounds.

 On each page are four miniatures which should be viewed in a particular order starting with the top right picture, followed by the top left image, then the lower right image, and lastly, the lower left miniature.

 Browse through the entire manuscript on the Digitised Manuscripts website.

 See more of the Golden Haggadah at our award winning Turning the Pages™.

 Public Domain in most countries other than the UK.

 Study magnificent hand-painted books and manuscripts from the many faiths and religions of the world.